 What to do if a student has a panic attack?

 - Take the student away from the lecture hall, to a calm and spacious area, for instance, to a corridor.

 - Help the student to focus on something other than the feeling of panic.
-Friendly and calm everyday conversation could help.
-You can ask the student to tell you about what he or she sees in the immediate environment or ask them to talk you through a simple, everyday thing.
+Friendly and calm everyday conversation will help.
+You can ask the student to tell you about what they see in the immediate environment or ask them to talk about a simple, everyday thing.